sarthtalati/v1.1-API-Documentation/source/index.html.md

   "Connection": "keep-alive"
 }
 ```
-A unique id is generated for every request made using Capillary APIs and is sent to the requestor in the Response Headers as "X-Cap-Requestid".
+A unique id is generated for every request made using Capillary APIs and is sent to the requester in the Response Headers as "X-Cap-Requestid".
 You can use this request id to track the request end-to-end.
 <aside class="notice"
 It is recommended to note the `X-Cap-Requestid` of a request for future requirements.